OCR-D/ocrd_tesserocr/README.md

 If you are unhappy with these choices, consider post-processing with a dedicated custom processor in Python, or by modifying the PAGE files directly (e.g. `xmlstarlet ed --inplace -u '//pc:TextRegion/@type[.="floating"]' -v paragraph filegrp/*.xml`).

-All segmentation is currently done as **bounding boxes** only, i.e. without precise polygonal outlines.
+All segmentation is currently done as **bounding boxes** only by default, i.e. without precise polygonal outlines.
 For dense page layouts this means that neighbouring regions and neighbouring text lines may overlap a lot.
 If this is a problem for your workflow, try post-processing like so:
 - after line segmentation: use `ocrd-cis-ocropy-resegment` for polygonalization, or `ocrd-cis-ocropy-clip` on the line level
 - after region segmentation: use `ocrd-segment-repair` with `plausibilize` (and `sanitize` after line segmentation)